Checklist of auditory processing disorder symptoms.

 Teenagers and Adult Checklist

-By high school most speech and language symptoms are resolved.
+By high school most outward speech and language issues disappear.
 This does not always mean however that the auditory processing problems have gone away.
-Often they have just morphed into different impediments to academic success.
+Rather, they morph into different impediments to academic success.

-Common difficulties related to auditory processing disorder include:
+Common difficulties in teenagers and adults related to auditory processing disorder include:

 • Talks louder than necessary